runtimeverification/iele-semantics/iele-gas.md

 IELE Gas Calculation
 ====================

-The gas calculation is designed to mirror the style of the yellowpaper.
+The following document describes the gas model of IELE.
+Note that this gas model should be considered a first draft and may be subject to changes before deploying IELE on a live blockchain.
-Gas is consumed either by increasing the amount of memory being used, or by executing opcodes.
+Gas is consumed either by increasing the amount of memory being used, or by the computational effort to execute instructions.

 ```{.k .uiuck .rvk}
 module IELE-GAS